wattgod/gravel-landing-page-project/races/generation_modules/v3_sultanic/MARKETPLACE_DESCRIPTION_RULES.md

 # Marketplace Description Rules & Alignment

+## Voice & Tone Guidelines

+**All marketplace descriptions must follow:**
+- `documentation/VOICE_AND_TONE_GUIDELINES.md` - Core voice principles
+- `documentation/VOICE_EDGE_CASES.md` - Section 7.1 (Marketplace Descriptions) for content-type calibration, Section 11.1 for length targets (300-450 words total)

+**Key principles for marketplace descriptions:**
+- Lead with the problem the athlete already knows they have
+- State what the plan does—no inflation
+- Confidence reads as competence; hype reads as desperation
+- One philosophical line max; the rest is practical value
+- End on outcome, not enthusiasm

+---

 ## CRITICAL RULE: Marketplace Descriptions MUST Match Guides & Plans

 **All promises made in marketplace descriptions must be verifiable in:**